3 key takeaways

 List freelance work on your resume with Teal

-Freelance experience has a myriad of benefits!
+Freelance experience has a myriad of benefits.
 It can show a potential employer that you have initiative, strong time management skills, and a variety of skills.
-And when presented correctly, this diverse, varied experience is just what you need to help you land a new job.
+And when presented correctly, this diverse, varied experience could be just what you need to help you land a new job.

 With Teal, you can easily organize all your freelance work into one comprehensive career history.
 When you're ready to apply for your next opportunity, Teal's tools help you tailor your resume quickly and effectively.
 Sign up for a free Teal account today and build a resume that highlights your freelance achievements and gets you noticed.